 - To provide appropriate intake of and initial guidance pertaining to complaints - To act as an Advisor to the parties - To serve in a facilitation role in Informal Resolution or Alternate Resolution if appropriately trained in appropriate resolution modalities - To perform or assist with initial assessment - To investigate complaints - To serve as a hearing facilitator (process administrator, no decision-making role) - To serve as a Decision-maker regarding the complaint - To serve as an Appeal Decision-maker b.
-Pool Member Appointment

-The Title IX Coordinator appoints the Pool, which acts with independence and impartiality.
-Although members of the Pool are typically trained in a variety of skill sets and can rotate amongst the different roles listed above in different cases, the University of Saint Joseph can also designate permanent roles for individuals in the Pool, using others as substitutes or to provide greater depth of experience when necessary.
+Pool Member Appointment the different roles listed above in different cases, the University of Saint Joseph can also designate permanent roles for individuals in the Pool, using others as substitutes or to provide greater depth of experience when necessary.
 This process of role assignment may be the result of particular skills, aptitudes, or talents identified in members of the Pool that make them best suited to particular roles.